-For over quarter of a century I spent Saturdays playing rugby on many of the pitches across South Wales (all generally in the lower divisions).
+For over quarter of a century I spent Saturdays playing rugby on many of the pitches across South Wales (all in the lower divisions).
 Unfortunately I didn’t pay a lot of attention to the places I was visiting.

-Before the match I was usually too anxious and afterwards, well it was usually dark, I was exhausted and occasionally ‘over refreshed’.
+Recently I’ve had the joy of accompanying my middle son to rugby games with Pencoed RFC Youth.
 This has allowed me to see things differently and appreciate some of the interesting quirks and oddities of South Wales Rugby Clubs.

 This week was a trip to Vardre RFC, which can be found at Clydach in the Swansea Valley.